Trump calls Iowa caucuses an 'unmitigated disaster'

 CLICK HERE TO GET THE FOX NEWS APP

-The president, meanwhile, is using the turmoil to his advantage, declaring himself the real winner.
+The failure in Iowa has led to criticism of the caucus process and the state's role in being home to the first contest of the election season, but Trump laid the blame on the Democratic party, not Iowa.

-"The only person that can claim a very big victory in Iowa last night is 'Trump'," he said.
+"As long as I am President, Iowa will stay where it is," Trump tweeted.
+"Important tradition!"

-Fox News' Gregg Re, Allie Raffa, Paul Steinhauser, Ellison Barber, Nicholas Kalman, Andres del Aguila, Bill Hemmer, Jacqui Heinrich and Peter Doocy in Des Moines, Iowa, contributed to this report, as well as The Associated Press.
+Fox News' Gregg Re contributed to this report, as well as The Associated Press.